jinwei908/NinjaWebFramework-public/README.md

 This has been deployed on the Amazon Cloud so it can be accessed from anywhere, anytime.

 *This project is done while learning about MongoDB, AngularJS and Django and is the first time I am using these frameworks.
-Also, because this is built in 5 days (including improvements made to NinjaLS), there may be some inconsistencies or places where is may seemed amateurish.*
+Also, because this is built in 5 days (including improvements made to NinjaLS), there may be some inconsistencies or places where is may seem amateurish.*

 Please visit my [Blog](https://www.reversethatshell.com) for more information and screenshots of this Web Framework.
 - [Blog - Web Framwork](https://www.reversethatshell.com/2017/07/23/keylogger-and-analysis-console-penetration-testing-tool/)